 There’s a lot of glide built into the Shryke, so even if you can’t normally throw 13 speed discs, I expect you’ll still be able to get a good distance off the tee.

-These are the major benefits of using a distance driver:
+These are the major benefits of throwing a distance driver:

 - Getting closer to the basket on long distance holes